-- 2.11.4 No candidate shall be allowed to borrow any examination tool/material such as calculator, ruler, pen or any others materials from any student during examination.
-Borrowing any tool or material from other student during examination is interpreted as cheating.
-Where borrowing is necessary, the respective student shall communicate with an invigilator. - 2.11.5 Examination irregularities and their penalties for are summarised in Table 2.3.
+- 2.15.5 No candidate shall be allowed to borrow any examination tool/material such as calculator, ruler, pen or any others materials from any student during examination.
+Borrowing any tool or material from other students during examination is interpreted as cheating.
+Where borrowing is necessary, the respective student shall communicate with an invigilator. - 2.15.6 Examination irregularities and their penalties are summarised in Table 2.11.